sarabirdy/ispy_python/README.md

 A (very) rough description of how the simulation works can be found [here](http://hilt.cse.unt.edu/static/images/projects/ispy/SUREPoster2014.pdf).
 Another description is [here](http://www.aaai.org/ocs/index.php/WS/AAAIW15/paper/viewFile/10074/10210) if you feel like reading a conference paper.
 The version from the paper is not automated like the version in this repository and the formulas are different, but the concept and goals are similar.

+If you intend to play the game with a NAO robot, you must install some custom modules.
+You can find the modules and the installation process in the repo: https://github.com/jacobbrunson/ispy_robot

 Setup:

 1. Create a database 'iSpy_features' and upload the dump.sql into it